The eyes are one of the main focal points of the face. Unfortunately, they are the first structures to show obvious signs of aging.

 “I saw Dr. Cilento for cosmetic treatment today for the first time.
 I was super impressed with his office and the staff were so friendly and fun.
 I have had cosmetic procedures in the past but I haven’t really been satisfied and I didn’t know exactly what it was that I didn’t like.
 Dr. Cilento was very patient and gave me exactly what I needed and I couldn’t be more happy.
 I will most definitely be back and I will recommend him to all of my friends and family!”

 “Loved all the ladies in the office and how they work with my school schedule.
 Doctor is wonderful he explained procedures and his game plan.
 I will definitely refer him to all my friends and family.”

 Can Eyelid Surgery Be Combined with other procedures?

 Dr. Cilento takes careful consideration before performing blepharoplasty to ensure he can help restore a more youthful appearance.
 In some cases, he often performs eyelid surgery in combination with a facelift or neck lift to further enhance the overall appearance.
 Oftentimes some of the drooping or sagging in the upper lid area can be attributed to eyebrow drooping.
 For this reason, Dr. Cilento often recommends a forehead lift to select patients in combination with their blepharoplasty.
 During the consultation, this will be something Dr. Cilento discusses in more detail.

-What If Eyelid Surgery Doesn’t Give me Results?
+What If Blepharoplasty Doesn’t Give me Results I Desired?